Jameskami/J8Validate/README.md

-### J8Validate is a small validation library that allows lambda expressions and method chaining to write clean and concise code.
+### J8Validate is a small validation library that allows lambda expressions and method chaining to write concise and decoupled validation.

 ####Example console program: